 - Alice Mulholland, aged 18, a servant, arrived in Wellington, New Zealand aboard the ship "Rakaia" in 1878

-- William Mulholland, American water-services engineer in Southern California.
-The Los Angeles road, Mulholland Drive is named in his honor
+- William Mulholland, American water-services engineer in Southern California, eponym of the Los Angeles road, Mulholland Drive

 - Bob Mulholland, California Democratic Party senior advisor

 - L. Charles Mulholland, American Republican politician, Delegate to Republican National Convention from Michigan, 1988

 - Shawn Mulholland, American Democrat politician, Alternate Delegate to Democratic National Convention from Indiana, 2000

 - Spencer Mulholland, American politician, Prohibition Candidate for Presidential Elector for Michigan, 1944